grounded-lab/plsm-GD/README.md

     In large or multi-project scopes (tens to hundreds of open tabs), users cannot reliably determine whether a file is already open, which project it belongs to, or which other tabs also form its working context.

 - **flattened tab model vs. contextual workflows**
     In practice, people typically focus on one primary project at a time, while keeping secondary or potentially useful tabs open “just in case.”
 Many tabs are contextually linked (one anchor -> several related tabs), but Chrome treats all tabs as flat and independent.
-Because there is no entry-point restore semantics, users must keep entire working sets open instead of reopening a single primary tab and having its full project context restored automatically.
+    Since there is no entry-point restore semantics, users must keep entire working sets open instead of reopening a single primary tab and having its full project context restored automatically.
 This also contributes to the high-tab cognitive load scenario mentioned above.

 ## Concept